 Let's begin with Fascia

-Fascia (fash´e-ah) is a continuous piece of connective tissue that binds, connects, and supports every other part of the body.
-It's the slippery silver substance that covers and divides the sections of muscle in a raw chicken breast.
+Fascia (fash´e-ah) is a continuous web of connective tissue that binds, connects, and supports every other part of the body.
+It's the same stuff as the slippery silver substance that covers and divides the sections of muscle in a raw chicken breast.

-In a healthy system, fascia glides along its own longitudinal tube-within-tube construction.
+In a healthy system, fascia provides mobility to allow both for tiny physiological process as well as gross movement.
 It serves to heal and protect our wounds.
 It has been thought to conduct the energetic pathways in acupuncture.
 It provides structure around our organs, connects muscles to bones, and delicately supports blood and fluid pathways throughout the body.